federicobaldini/demo-webassembly-project/README.md

 npm run dev
 ```

 Navigate to [localhost:2222](http://localhost:2222).
-You should see your app running.
+You should see the app running.